I got this question at work the other day (we’re a fairly healthy-minded bunch):

 There is definitely a middle ground when it comes to complex versus simple carbs, and that middle ground is whole grain-y things (for me).
 They’re not the easiest foods to digest (see IBS), but they certainly are delicious.
 These guys include:

 Unprocessed grains like rice (white or brown).* (I grew up hating rice but now I LOVE it.
 I usually have it several times a week.
-It’s especially good with a big of ghee, aka clarified butter.)
+It’s especially good with ghee, aka clarified butter.)

-Oatmeal (steel cut, regular, whatever – preferably not instant).
+Oatmeal (steel cut, regular – preferably not instant).

 Winter squash (these are my favorite foods, but it’s easy to get a stomachache if you eat too much of them; squash also has lots of beta-carotene – but beware the orange glow).